pjmagee/AdventOfCode2024/README.md

 ## 🤝 Contribution and Feedback

-This is primarily a personal project, but feedback and contributions are welcome!
+This is a personal project, but feedback and contributions are welcome!
 Feel free to fork the repository or submit issues and pull requests for improvements or alternative solutions.

 ---